pingcap/docs-tidb-operator/en/configure-a-tidb-cluster.md

 For all configurable start parameters of TiCDC, see [TiCDC configuration](https://github.com/pingcap/tidb-operator/blob/master/docs/api-references/docs.md#ticdcconfig).

-## Gracefully upgrade the TiDB cluster
+## Configure TiDB cluster graceful upgrade

-When you perform a rolling update to the TiDB cluster, Kubernetes sends a [`TERM`](https://kubernetes.io/docs/concepts/workloads/pods/pod/#termination-of-pods) signal to the TiDB server before it stops the TiDB pod.
+When you perform a rolling update to the TiDB cluster, Kubernetes sends a [`TERM`](https://kubernetes.io/docs/concepts/workloads/pods/pod/#termination-of-pods) signal to the TiDB server before it stops the TiDB Pod.
 When the TiDB server receives the `TERM` signal, it tries to wait for all connections to close.
 After 15 seconds, the TiDB server forcibly closes all the connections and exits the process.

 Starting from v1.1.2, TiDB Operator supports gracefully upgrading the TiDB cluster.
 You can enable this feature by configuring the following items: